exakat/php-dictionary/dictionary/design-pattern.ini.rst

 + Decorator
 + Module
 + Iterators
-+ this list is not exhaustive...
++ This list is not exhaustive...

 Design patterns are not dedicated to PHP, though most of them do apply to PHP.